coderabbitai/coderabbit-docs/docs/guides/customize-coderabbit.md

 [](../get-started/images/tailor2.png)

-**Path based instructions :** Provide additional review guidelines based on the file paths using glob patterns.
+**Path-based instructions :** Provide additional review guidelines based on the file paths using glob patterns.

 For further guidance, please refer this